Main Content Start

 “I was actually very surprised to have received the award because there are so many role models and leaders here on campus.
 I was filled with excitement about the news!” said Jose.

 NWACC’s LIFE Program Director Juanita Franklin nominated Jose for the award.
 She initially met Jose when he was a high school student and through a LIFE mentor who saw leadership qualities in the senior.
 “She saw in this student an aspiring leader, and when our visit was over, I did too,” Juanita said.

 NWACC students who are nominated for the Golden Eagle Award must have a minimum 3.0 grade point average and demonstrate social awareness, personal development, involvement in varied activities and a commitment to education.
 Recipients receive a certificate of recognition and a $100 check from the NWACC Foundation at the NWACC Board of Trustees meetings.

-Since meeting Juanita, Jose has continued to surpass the above award qualifications, especially his commitment to education, involvement in campus clubs and organizations, and demonstrating social awareness.
+Since meeting Juanita, Jose has continued to surpass the above award qualifications, especially his commitment to education, involvement in campus Registered Student Organizations, and demonstrating social awareness.
 He’s a full-time student, a member of NWACC’s LIFE program and the DREAMers club, and a full-time Walmart employee.